SofoklisTsi/SAT_SOLVER/README.md

 - **Two Watched Literals**: Implements the Two Watched Literals optimization to improve unit propagation efficiency.
 By monitoring only two literals in each clause, this approach minimizes the number of literals checked at each decision level, making the solver more efficient for larger problems.
 - **Integration with DPLL**: When twl=True is enabled, the solver converts the SAT problem instance to use the Two Watched Literals technique, making it compatible with the existing DPLL logic.

+### Phase 3.1: DIMACS Clause Form Compatibility and Code Refactoring

+- **DIMACS Reader**: A class that processes DIMACS .cnf files, extracting the problem's clauses, the number of literals, and the number of clauses for use in the solver.
+- **Performance Testing**: Utilized cProfile and SnakeViz to benchmark the solver's performance with various SATLIB problem instances.
+This phase helped identify performance bottlenecks and areas for optimization.
+- **Code Refactoring**: Following the performance analysis, significant changes were made to the codebase to optimize the solver's efficiency.
+While these improvements enhanced performance, they resulted in a decrease in code readability.
+- **Enhanced Project Structure**: As the project expanded, the code was reorganized into dedicated directories and modules to maintain clarity and manageability.
+This restructuring ensures easier navigation and scalability for future development.
+- **Decision Literal Bug Fixed**: A bug was identified where the decision literal printed in the 'decision literal' column of the 'steps' log had incorrect polarity when heuristics other than the 'default' were used.
+This issue has now been resolved.

 ## Requirements

 - Python 3.6 or higher